-The Albany Community Police Review Board (CPRB) is an independent body established by the City of Albany in 2000 to improve communication between the police department and the community, to increase police accountability and credibility with the public, and to create a complaint review process that is free from bias and informed of actual police practice.
+The City of Albany Community Police Review Board (CPRB) is an independent body reviewing complaints of misconduct committed by officers of the Albany Police Department (APD).
+CPRB’s goals are to improve communication between APD and the community and increase police accountability and credibility with the community it serves.

-The Albany Community Police Review Board Seeks Your Feedback: click here.
+The City of Albany Community Police Review Board Seeks Your Feedback: click here.